The governing body of Nigeria Football (NFF) today August 2nd 2018 had an extraordinary assembly in Benin, Edo State.

 1. The Congress empowered the NFF to henceforth expel members who take football matters to open court.

-2. All those who were banned the NFF will be unbanned and the process will begin for unbanning of those banned CAF and FIFA after they must have withdrawn all court cases against the NFF.
+2. All those who were banned by the NFF will be unbanned and the process will begin for unbanning of those banned by CAF and FIFA after they must have withdrawn all court cases against the NFF.

 3. Giwa FC relegated and not expelled from the league in 2016 will return to the league where it was relegated to as part of reconciliation.
 The club will commence participation in the lower league with NFF providing financial supports for the matches.
 All matches involving Giwa FC will be rescheduled to accommodate them.